ICL-ml4csec/Rasd/README.md

 # How to Use Rasd

-To utilize Rasd with our settings, please follow these steps to set up the required datasets and run the program.
+To utilize Rasd with our settings, please follow these steps to set up the required datasets and run the framework.

 ## Dataset Setup